Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Zhejiang, China    Zhejiang University of Technology, 2023
+* B.E. in Zhejiang, China    Zhejiang University of Technology, 2023
 * M.S. in New York, United State    New York University, 2025（expected）

 Work experience